SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 I want to really give the traditional machine learning algorithm a chance so I've done some feature engineering to give it some umpf.
 First, I noticed fraud postings tend to leave a lot of fields not filled out which puts them as NaN's in my dataset.
 Here you can compare shapes of how many NaN's are in typical Non Fraud - Fraud postings.

 <img src="https://i.imgur.com/Ra2Tvf3.png" alt="nancount graphs"/>
+*Bias alert* (ʘᗩʘ') : *The difference in the scale of Y between graphs can potentially explain the variance away.